xunchiasg/NYC_Property_Sales/README.md

 # NYC Property Sales EDA
-Exploratory Data Analysis of rolling property sales data in NYC from March 2024-2025
+Exploratory Data Analysis and Visualisation of rolling property sales data in NYC from 2023 to 2024.

 ## About
 The New York City Department of Finance maintains detailed public records of sales information for properties sold within NYC on an annualized basis since 2003, where detailed transaction metrices such as location, sale price, building class types and floor area are listed.